SourangshuGhosh/GaussianProcessMotionPlanner/README.md

 License
 -----

-GPMP2 is released under the MIT license, reproduced in the file LICENSE in this directory.
+GaussianProcessMotionPlanner is released under the MIT license, reproduced in the file LICENSE in this directory.